 But what is really interesting is that this focus on innovation connects with an ever greater emphasis on more collaborative business models.
 Seventy-two percent said that they expect partnerships, rather than in-house efforts, to characterise future innovation for their organisation.
 For a nation like Australia, with a traditionally low R&D spend, this should be of enormous interest to local business management and owners.

-As highlighted by my colleagues in KPMG's latest Global Aerospace and Defence Outlook, it is easy to understand why.
+As highlighted by my colleagues in KPMG's 2015 Global Aerospace and Defence Outlook, it is easy to understand why.

 For example, the low-cost commercial Unmanned Aerial Vehicle (UAV) market has already started to disrupt the business models and revenue streams of many of the world's biggest defence aerospace players.
 New innovative players are entering the cyber national security market, based on credentials gained from protecting banking, financial and health information.
 In space, agency-led and funded programs are being displaced by various private Low Earth Orbit programs.